Are EHR’s Secure?

 Security concerns with cloud-based users are much different.
 Since SMART’s Cloud launched in 2016, there have been zero attacks on cloud partners.
 It is important to note that if a virus infects a cloud-based user, there is still a chance of unauthorized patient information access.
 However, the odds of this occurring are far less likely because of the separation between user and data as well as the inherent stringent cloud security measures.

 The fact of the matter is that cloud security is far more advanced than traditional on-premise tactics.
 Choosing a cloud-hosted environment means increased security, period.
-Security is one of the greatest benefits of moving to the cloud along with uniformity, operational cost savings, and scalability.
+Security is one of the most significant benefits of moving to the cloud, along with uniformity, operational cost savings, and scalability.
 Learn more in this article’s top ten benefits list.